jithendray/jithendray.github.io/now.md

 **🖥️ Working**
-- Data Engineer at Amazon in FinTech team
+- Data Engineer at Amazon in the FinTech team

 **💡 Current Interests**